-In the 1960s Mykonos, thanks to Xenia, enters dynamically the world map of tourist destinations and bases its economy on this sector.
-It has been renamed "Mykonos Theoxenia" and renovated by modifying the total of the inner furnishing design turning it to a boutique-hotel and maintaining the original shape/form of the shell.
-It came to private owners and is a member of the Louis group and the Design Hotels of the World. (figure 6)
+In the 1960s Mykonos, thanks to Xenia hotel, enters dynamically in the world map of tourist destinations and bases its economy on this sector.
+It has been renamed "Mykonos Theoxenia" and renovated by modifying the total of the inner furnishing design turning it to a boutique-hotel and maintaining the original form of the shell.
+It has come to the hands of private investors and is a member of the Louis group and the Design Hotels of the World.
+(Figure 6)